kosctelecom/horus/README.md

 The Horus project compilation results in 3 binaries located in the cmd/bin directory:

-- `horus-dispatcher`: the dispatcher that retrieves available jobs from db and send them to agents
+- [horus-dispatcher(1)](./doc/horus-dispatcher.1.md): the dispatcher that retrieves available jobs from db and send them to agents
-- `horus-agent`: the agent that performs the snmp or ping requests and sends the result to kafka, Prometheus and influxDB
+- [horus-agent(1)](./doc/horus-agent.1.md): the agent that performs the snmp or ping requests and sends the result to kafka, Prometheus and influxDB
-- `horus-query`: polls a given device id from db and prints the results as a json on stdout
+- [horus-query(1)](./doc/horus-query.1.md): test command that polls a device and prints the json result to stdout

-The detailed usage of each binary is available in the [doc/](./doc/) folder.

 ## Database creation